Dev-Mehta/Blog/_data/blog/2022-04-27-what-is-user-experience-ux-design.md

 If you did, that's a great example of user experience design in action.

-Stay tuned for the next post which is about Career Paths in field of User Experience Design and complete roadmap on being a User Experience Designer.
+Stay tuned for the next post which is about [Career Paths in field of User Experience Design](https://simplifiedweb.netlify.app/career-paths-in-user-experienceux-design).

+> Read Next Post on [**Career Paths in User Experience(UX) Design**](https://simplifiedweb.netlify.app/career-paths-in-user-experienceux-design)